Anthony-Bible/password-exchange/ReadMe.md

 # Password.exchange
 Password exchange was built because there was no known way to securely share passwords.
 No need to have someone pick up the phone or set up "complicated" gpg.
-While password exchange focuses on passwords it in theory can be used for any text.
+While password exchange was originally created for passwords it can be used for any text.

 **BE sure to visit our wiki for detailed information**